info@digisnare.com +91-9901553321

 5. Register Your Business and Establish a Legal Structure

 The next step is to formalize your business by registering it with the appropriate government authority.
 Choosing the right legal structure is also crucial, as it affects your taxes, liabilities, and operations.
+You can also check job-oriented courses to learn about business compliance and legal requirements.

 • Sole Proprietorship: Ideal for single owners, this structure offers simplicity but comes with personal liability.